mfkiwl/NexNix/README.md

 Here are the main abstract goals:<br>
 Security - NexNix will be secure above all else.
 This involves a capbility based model, with ACLs on files.
 User security will be tight, and the kernel will be very stringent<br>
 Performance - NexNix will be as fast as possible.
 This will involve using optimal algorithms throughout the kernel.
 Effecient algorithms will be chosen over simpler, subpar ones<br>
-Portability - NexNix must be able to run on old, 386 based machines as well as high end servers.
+Portability - NexNix must be able to run on a large variety of systems.
 It should also take advantage of the hardware features of modern systems, though it won't depend on them<br>
 Simplicity - Within the above constraints, NexNix should abide by the UNIX philosophy of simplicity as much as possible